 Some people believe that a tan may protect them against a sunburn and skin damage.
 But the amount of sun exposure needed to get a tan can by itself cause skin damage.

-Home treatment after removal of a skin cancer includes regular use of skin protection measures to prevent a return (recurrence) of nonmelanoma skin cancer and regular exams to watch for suspicious skin changes.
+Home treatment after a skin cancer is removed includes regular use of skin protection measures to prevent a return (recurrence) of nonmelanoma skin cancer and regular exams to watch for suspicious skin changes.

 Perform a skin self-exam once a month.